-The extent of technological progress is often determined and defined by the term "generation".
+The sixth generation of computers: The extent of technological progress is often determined and defined by the term “generation”.
 Every year, improving product development process, this is considered a generation.
 With each new generation of computers, the motherboard and silicon fingerprint decreases and increases the power, power and memory speed.

 Computers have come a long way since the first generation of discharge tubes for drums and memory magnetic drums.
 The first generation of computer software uses assembly language or high-level programming languages to execute user instructions.
 These early computers required a lot of electricity to run and also generated a lot of heat that was difficult to replace.

 The second generation replaced vacuum tubes with transistors, which were a key component of today’s microprocessors.
 Transistors were invented in 1947 at Bell Labs.
 These devices were better than vacuum tubes that emit a large amount of heat and slow down processing times.